sherlock-audit/2023-02-openq-judging/README.md

 Source: https://github.com/sherlock-audit/2023-02-openq-judging/issues/77

 ## Found by
-Jeiwan, bin2chen, joestakey, KingNFT, carrot, clems4ever, jkoppel, chainNue, MyFDsYours, rvierdiiev, GimelSec, ak1, HonorLt, yixxas, HollaDieWaldfee, holyhansss, hake, Robert, eyexploit, ltyu, kiki\_dev, unforgiven, ctf\_sec, imare, TrungOre, 0x52, Atarpara, seyni, 0xdeadbeef
+Jeiwan, yixxas, seyni, 0x52, carrot, HollaDieWaldfee, holyhansss, chainNue, bin2chen, GimelSec, 0xdeadbeef, unforgiven, hake, HonorLt, joestakey, ak1, rvierdiiev, jkoppel, Atarpara, KingNFT, Robert, ctf\_sec, eyexploit, MyFDsYours, kiki\_dev, ltyu, imare, clems4ever, TrungOre

 ## Summary
 The `DepositManager` contract is in charge of refunding tokens from the individual bounties.
 This function ends up running a for loop over an unbounded array.
 This array can be made to be sufficiently large to exceed the block gas limit and cause out-of-gas errors and stop the processing of any refunds.